Chaoses-Ib/Rust/Language/Functions.md

 You can return early from a function by using the `return` keyword and specifying a value, but most functions return the last expression implicitly.

+For most implementations, the default stack size is 2MiB, but it's 4MiB for WebAssembly.[^stack-tiger]

 ## Closures
 [The Rust Programming Language](https://doc.rust-lang.org/book/ch13-01-closures.html)